This post may contain affiliate links.

 The RV above is a 2014 Grand Design Solitude 369RL with the walls painted white.
 The owners also:

-- replaced the living room furniture to create an office area
+- turned the living room into an office

 This 2016 Coachmen Chaparral also has original flooring and cabinetry but has been given a Boho-style makeover that in addition to white walls includes the following: